QuentinDubois-Polytech/PNS-SI5-S9_Web_Apps_Security/corrections/TP4.md

 Object.freeze(xmlhttp);
 ```

 **Question 3 : Let adapi.js be the code for some external gadget.
-Assume that code for adapi.js has been verified and cannot access window directly, however it**
+Assume that code for adapi.js has been verified and cannot access window directly, however it :**

-- has access to function integrator whenever it is available.
-For each of the following
-- versions of the mashup, can the external gadget adapi.js
+- **has access to function integrator whenever it is available.
+For each of the following versions of the mashup, can the external gadget adapi.js**
-- read the value of secret?
+- **reads the value of secret?**
-- obtain a pointer to window?
+- **obtains a pointer to window?**

 **Version 1 :**